• Skip to primary navigation

 Stanford University Tuition fee/Cost to Attend

-The annual list price to attend Stanford University on a full-time basis is $69,109 for all students regardless of their residency.
-This fee is comprised of $48,987 for tuition, $15,112 room and board, $1,455 for books and supplies, and $630 for other fees.
+The annual list price to attend Stanford University full-time is $69,109 for all students, regardless of residency.
+This fee comprises $48,987 for tuition, $15,112 for room and board, $1,455 for books and supplies, and $630 for other fees.

 Below is a table with a breakdown of the various items and fees required at Stanford University.